 In addition, NASD Rule 2810 contains an exception from the disclosure requirements for offerings of certain Investment Programs that are listed, or approved for listing, on a national securities exchange.
-This exception, currently in paragraph 2810(b)(1), would be moved to paragraph (b)(3)(D) of the new rule, the section of the rule addressing disclosures.
+This exception, currently in paragraph (b)(1), would be re-located to paragraph (b)(3)(D) of the new rule, the section of the rule addressing disclosures.
+In this regard, the proposed rule change would return the exception to its original location in the rule.
+Prior to 2008, the exception was located in paragraph (b)(3)(D) of the rule; however, as part of a larger effort to streamline the rule in SR-NASD-2005-114, it was moved to paragraph (b)(1).
+The proposed rule change would enhance the clarity of the rule by re-locating the exception to the section addressing disclosures at paragraph (b)(3)(D).

 The rule also imposes specific suitability standards on recommended transactions to take account of the risks and lack of liquidity of Investment Programs.
 Further, it requires members and associated persons to ensure, prior to participating in a public offering of an Investment Program, that all material facts are adequately and accurately disclosed, including pertinent facts relating to the liquidity and marketability of the Investment Program.
-In addition, under Rule 2810, members cannot accept or make non-cash gifts in connection with the sale or distribution of an Investment Program in excess of \$100 per year, nor can any non-cash entertainment (such as an occasional meal) raise any question of propriety or be conditioned on the achievement of a sales target.
+In addition, under Rule 2810, members cannot accept or make noncash gifts in connection with the sale or distribution of an Investment Program in excess of \$100 per year, nor can any non-cash entertainment (such as an occasional meal) raise any question of propriety or be conditioned on the achievement of a sales target.
 Finally, the non-cash provisions of the rule prohibit payments for an associated person to attend training or educational meetings unless the associated person obtains the member's prior approval and such training and entertainment is not based upon the associated person achieving a sales target.
 Collectively, these non-cash provisions are aimed at preventing Investment Program sponsors from using non-cash compensation as a means to circumvent the limits on underwriting compensation.